fantasycalendar/FoundryVTT-Tagger/README.md

 # Tagger

-This module allows you to tag objects and retrieve them just as easy.
+This module allows you to tag PlaceableObjects and retrieve them just as easy.

 ## Download